Photo via Unsplash & Guest Blogger Jackie Waters

 Tips to Keep Visitors Cozy in Your Tiny Home

 There’s a lot to love about tiny homes.
-On top of some of the social benefits of small houses, like how they help reduce a home’s carbon footprint and may even be a feasible solution to some issues surrounding homelessness, there are many reasons they benefit the homeowner directly.
+On top of some of the social benefits of tiny houses, like how they help reduce a home’s carbon footprint and may even be a feasible solution to some issues surrounding homelessness, there are many reasons they benefit the homeowner directly.
 For instance, Tiny House Citizens explains that you can take it traveling with you, save money on energy costs, and it’s a great way to declutter your life.
 Tiny homes are such an intelligent solution for the future that they’ve inspired an entire tiny homes movement!

 Still, no one who loves living in a tiny house will deny that the close quarters take some getting used to at first.
 That’s why many little house owners may ask themselves how best to ensure visitors to their tiny home have a cozy and comfortable stay even if they’re not used to doing things the little house way.
 The good news is you can do a few things to make everyone’s visit a bit more pleasant, and you don’t even have to break the bank to do it, either!
 Alumawood shares some budget-conscious ways to make visitors to your tiny house feel right at home.